Soreenn/Soreenn/README.md

 # - Welcome to you !

-Hi, I am a seventeen year old student studying at the CPNV.
+Hi, I am a eighteen year old student studying at the CPNV.
 For now, I don’t have any projects yet.
 Mainly because I need to learn the basics first.

 But I'm trying to get better everyday and hopefully one day I will create my own blogs.
 I think blogs are a good start.